The Human Truth Foundation

 Pos.Lower is better

-The Philippines comes 2nd-best in the world when it comes to its responsibility towards the environment; only Japan does better.
-This rank is calculated from 7 data sets.
-The Philippines comes in the best 20 in terms of the rate of rational beliefs on the environment in the population39 (amongst the highest in Asia) and in energy to GDP efficiency40.
-It does better than average for its forested percent change 1990-201541, how quickly it ratified the 1993 Convention on Biological Diversity, annual meat consumption per person42 and in its environmental performance43.
-But, there's bad news too.
-The Philippines does worse than average in its score on the Green Future Index44 (still high for Asia).
+The Philippines comes 9th-best in the world when it comes to its responsibility towards the environment.
+This rank is derived from 7 data sets.
+The Philippines comes in the best 20 in terms of the rate of rational beliefs on the environment in the population41 (amongst the highest in Asia).
+It does better than average in terms of energy to GDP efficiency42, reducing annual meat consumption per person43, its sign-up rate to major international accords on protecting the environment and in its environmental performance44.
+The Philippines doesn't do so well in other areas.
+The Philippines does worse than average in its score on the Green Future Index45 (still good for Asia) and in its forested percent change 2000-202046.

 Higher is better